Xingye-Dujing/HighDream/README-EN.md

 - Extensible architecture: easy to add new calculation rules and operation types
 - Two ways to use: Python code calls in Jupyter Notebook; graphical web interface
 - Manual rule selection: via `/rule_select` page, users can manually choose which rule to apply at each derivation step for differentiation, integration, and limits
+- Exhaustive rule-enumeration method tree: via `/method_tree` page, all applicable rule branches at each step can be enumerated and displayed as a blueprint canvas, making the full solving space easy to inspect

 ## Development Tech Stack